updated on January 6th, 2023

 Since I’m a registered nurse when I’m not traveling the world, I put together this list of things to pack in a travel first aid kit.

 Travel First Aid Kit List

 The most basic and essential of a first aid kit of any kind.
 Minor scrapes or cuts will be the most common injury you will see either for yourself or handing a couple out to travel companions or passersby.
 Stock several band-aid bandages in an assortment of sizes.
 If you’re planning on hiking or even just doing a lot of walking, it would be a great idea to pack some blister bandages.
 We’ve noticed that some countries don’t carry these, so make sure you put these in your first aid kit for international travel.

-An all around go-to, gauze should be in every first aid kit you pack.
+An all around go-to, a roll of gauze should be in every first aid kit you pack.
 It’s perfect for dressing small or medium wounds, soaking up blood and stopping bleeding while pressure is applied.
-If you can get a wound cleaned, some gauze down on it and secured with a bandage or tape, you should have some time to make your way to a professional for observation.
+If you can wrap some gauze on a wound, you should have some time to make your way to a medical facility.

-Pretty standard issue in a first aid kit.
-Good for removing slivers, cleaning a wound or other random uses.
+Tweezers are standard issue in a first aid kit.
+Good for removing slivers, cleaning a wound, or just cleaning up bushy eyebrows.